 Wilson Theatre—always tell the reader it is in Mayer Hall.
 See appendix.

 Winds of Change—sculpture by O. Verne Shaffer'50 located in front of the Wright Museum of Art.
 It was erected in 1975 as a memorial to a Beloit student who loved the arts.
 See appendix.

 Jane Quisenberry Wirtz'35 Presenter in Theatre Arts—a recurring program in the theatre department named for the late Jane Quisenberry Wirtz'35, a longtime trustee of the college.

 Wisconsin, state of—the word "state" is not capitalized in prose.

 Women's/Womyn's Center—for off-campus audiences, use the proper English spelling when referring to Beloit's special-interest house.
-The academic program changed its name in 2002 to Women's and Gender Studies.
+The academic program changed its name in 2002 to Women's and Gender Studies and changed again in 2013 to Critical Identity Studies.
 See appendix.

 Wood Family Fishing Bridge—spanning the Rock River just south of the College, the renovated railroad bridge was a gift to the city of Beloit from Steven P.J.
 Wood, who was a Beloit College trustee from 1965 to 1973.
 It was designed by world-renowned sculptor Siah Armajani.
 See appendix.

 Wood Room—always tell the reader it is in Mayer Hall.
 See appendix.